 “There is nothing to think about, at least for me.
 This New Japan ring is already the world’s number one stage.
 The fans know this.
 That’s why I think we should focus on our home crowd before looking international.”

-That strong statement could be aimed at the new management structure in NJPW, who (if you believe the rumors) have upset the talent with a huge upheaval behind the scenes and putting the titles on gaijin (Westerners)
+That strong statement could be aimed at the new management structure in NJPW, who have upset the talent with a huge upheaval behind the scenes and putting the titles on gaijin (Westerners)

 Couple that news with the fact that NJPW is seriously looking to sign WWE talent and 2019 could be a very interesting year.
 Maybe not Monday Night War-style interesting, but interesting all the same.

 PWInsider stated that the long-mooted deal to by the World Wrestling Council tape library was finalized last month.
 The promotion is owned and operated by WWE Hall Of Famer Carlos Colon and Victor Jovia.